Notes

 - Manx will plead with the gang to leave him in peace.
 He offers that they burst the branch heart.
 This harm will cause the shimmeling to withdraw, taking him away into the fungal bowels between worlds.
 “I have banished a salient once before.
 You will have time to flee, I assure you.
 I beg you.”

-If the gang pop the heart, they need some decent source of piercing damage.
+Popping the heart requires a decent source of piercing damage.
 When it pops, the tunnels and chambers of the Shimmeling begin a painful, cramping peristalsis, and the yellows hyphae veins along the walls begin to wither and die.
 If left alive, Manx is swallowed by the Great Mold, dragged down in the dark mold between worlds, his wishes fulfilled.

 Endings